 - Make budget trade-offs if needed to increase how much you can set aside.
 Look at non-essentials.

-- Avoid taking from your fund except for true emergencies.
-Let the balance accumulate.
+- Try to avoid using your funds except for true emergencies, so that the balance can accumulate.

-- Whenever you have extra cash like tax refunds or bonuses, deposit it into the emergency fund.
+- Whenever you have extra cash like tax refunds or bonuses, consider depositing it into the emergency fund.

 - Review your target amount every 6 months and adjust contributions until you reach your goal.